 The Detective Constable Entry Routes provides candidates with the opportunity to gain the knowledge and experience necessary to become a competent Police Officer before specialising in CID.

-Following your initial foundation learning either as an apprentice on the PCDA or graduate on our DHEP scheme, you will join your new colleagues whilst in uniform at a local police station to develop your basic vital policing skills responding to incidents, investigate crime, take part in community engagement and help problem solve some of the biggest challenges our communities face.
+Following your initial foundation learning either as an apprentice on the PCDA, graduate on our DHEP scheme or through the Police Constable Entry Programme, you will join your new colleagues in uniform at a local police station to develop your basic vital policing skills responding to incidents, investigate crime, take part in community engagement and help problem solve some of the biggest challenges our communities face.

-During the final year of your course, you will have the opportunity to specialise in Advanced Investigations, Intelligence and Information, working on attachment alongside CID colleagues on serious and complex criminal investigations to gain an understanding of the critical role Detectives play in protecting people from harm.
+The DHEP and PCEP route will allow you to complete an attachment to CID in Year 2 to work alongside CID colleagues on serious and complex criminal investigations to gain an understanding of the critical role Detectives play in protecting people from harm.
+You will also have the opportunity to take the academic specialism in the Advanced Operational Investigation module.

-Once you have successfully completed your PCDA or DHEP qualification you will be considered for a Detective Constable post to undertake additional training and qualifications to enable you to become a fully accredited Detective.
+Once you have successfully completed your probation period (PCDA – 3 years) (DHEP/PCEP – 2 years) you will be considered for a Detective Constable post to work permanently in the CID department as a Trainee Investigator, whilst undertaking additional training, attachments and qualifications to enable you to become a fully accredited Detective.

 If you are passionate about protecting people from harm and want to work in a demanding but rewarding profession our Detective Student Officer Programme could be just right for you.

-As a student officer in the PCDA Detective Constable Pathway or the DHEP Detective Constable Pathway, you will earn a starting salary of £26,269.
+As a student officer in the PCDA, DHEP, or PCEP Detective Constable Pathway, you will earn a starting salary of £29,907.

 If you're applying through the Degree Holder Entry Programme then you must have achieved, or are due to graduate in the year you are applying, with a Bachelor's Degree or higher.